Letters From Swaziland

 Much country has passed by me since I last wrote from Istanbul.
 From Istanbul I travelled by bus across Macedonia to Thessaloniki (Thessalonians of Bible fame) and then south to Athens where I stayed for four days.
 I collected my first mail since Israel there including two letters from you.

-While in Athens I obtained an international student card although I had to doctor my University of Mich.
-ID card to get it.
-Inasmuch as I’m going to be a student this year, I’m entitled to one, but I lacked the evidence and they couldn’t take my word so two wrongs made a right.
+While in Athens I obtained an international student card although I had to doctor my University of Michigan ID card to get it.
+Inasmuch as I’m going to be a student this year, I’m entitled to one, but I lacked the evidence and they couldn’t take my word, so two wrongs made a right.
 Once I got it, I got a cheap student flight ticket to Rome - $32 where I got caught up on my schedule.

 Rome is by far the most interesting city I’ve yet seen.
 It is as full of historical sites, riches, churches, museums, fountains and other sites.
 I cannot begin to describe this city.
 Walking the streets of Rome turns up a new surprise practically every block.
 The Vatican and St. Peters Basilica there are without comparison the most beautiful and splendid buildings and art collections that I’ve seen.
 Other parts of the city have vast sculpted Bernini fountains surrounded by sumptuous Baroque-styled buildings.

-From Rome, I’m first going south to Naples & Pompey then north to Florence and Venice.
+From Rome, I’m first going south to Naples & Pompey, then north to Florence and Venice.
 From there I plan to go to Paris via Munich and then get to London by the 1st of May.

-From London I plan to go across N. Europe to Sweden then down into Germany to settle in a bit and study some German.
+From London I plan to go across N. Europe to Sweden, then down into Germany to settle in a bit and study some German.

 Venice, Italy